CodeSaadhika/prayojan/README.md

     - Create a Model
     - Create and Save a Record of a Model
     - Create Many Records with model.create()
+    - Use model.find() to Search Your Database
+    - Use model.findOne() to Return a Single Matching Document from Your Database
+    - Use model.findById() to Search Your Database By _id
+    - Perform Classic Updates by Running Find, Edit, then Save
+    - Perform New Updates on a Document Using model.findOneAndUpdate()
+    - Delete One Document Using model.findByIdAndRemove
+    - Delete Many Documents with model.remove()
+    - Chain Search Query Helpers to Narrow Search Results

-- [ ] Make the Post on Linkedin `Backend Development and APIs` course completion
+- [X] Make the Post on Linkedin `Backend Development and APIs` course completion
-- [ ] Share the certificate on LinkedIn post and add to certificates
+- [X] Share the certificate on LinkedIn post and add to certificates

 #### JavaScript Algorithms and Data structure
 - [ ] Complete the [JavaScript Algorithms and Data structure](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) Certification
 - [ ] Make the Post on Linkedin for `JavaScript Algorithms and Data structure` course completion
 - [ ] Share the certificate on LinkedIn post and add to certificates

-  ### `Portfolio work`
-- [ ] Update the [Portfolio](https://satyasaadhika.github.io/) code from these JS learnings to use JSON data inserted in DOM

 ## Coursera Courses